Reanalysis of experimental determinations of polariton-polariton interactions in microcavities: Spectroscopic measurements of at high density

 \section{Spectroscopic measurements of $g$ at high density}

 The large values of of $g_{ex}$ discussed in the previous section were for polaritons at low density.
-Two other studies using the same structures at high polariton density have found low values of $g$, consistent with the theoretical value.
+Two other studies using the same structures at high polariton density have found low values of $g$, more consistent with the theoretical value discussed above.
 One study \cite{ostroTF} used the fact that a polariton condensate stimulates down-conversion from the exciton reservoir.
 Therefore, at high enough condensate density, the exciton reservoir can be greatly depleted, leading to a strong reduction of the blue shift of the polaritons due to their interaction with the excitons.
-Figure \ref{ostro4} shows that as the pump intensity is increased, the polariton energy first blue shifts up as the number of excitons increases, and then red shifts back down toward the original ground state energy as the excitons are increasingly eliminated converted into polaritons by stimulated scattering.
+Figure \ref{ostro4} shows that as the pump intensity is increased, the polariton energy first shifts up as the number of excitons increases, and then red shifts back down toward the original ground state energy as the excitons are increasingly eliminated converted into polaritons by stimulated scattering.
 The polariton energy then blue shifts again, with a much weaker dependence on density; at this point the polaritons are in the Thomas-Fermi regime, with a well-defined chemical potential.
-The value of $g$ extracted in this regime was $0.18~\mu$eV-$\mu$m$^2$, corresponding to $g_{ex} \sim 6~ \mu$eV-$\mu$m$^2$ when the exciton fraction and number of quantum wells are taken into account, consistent with the theoretical value.
-A similar value was found from the slope of the Bogoliubov linear branches in Ref.~\onlinecite{ostrobogo}.
+The value of $g$ extracted in this regime was $0.18~\mu$eV-$\mu$m$^2$, corresponding to $g_{ex} \sim 6~ \mu$eV-$\mu$m$^2$ when the exciton fraction and number of quantum wells are taken into account, comparable to the theoretical value.
+(As discussed above and in Appendix E, the interaction term is reduced by a factor of 2 in a condensate, but also if the condensate is linearly polarized, then the theoretical value should be multiplied by a factor of two, since spin is no longer random).
+The same experimental group found a similar value under the same experimental conditions from the slope of the Bogoliubov linear branches \cite{ostrobogo}.
+Earlier work \cite{brichkin} showed a similar result in the high density condensate regime, when it could be assumed that the dominant interactions were polariton-polariton interactions within the condensate.
+The results of Ref.~\onlinecite{ferrier} at high density had much higher values, with $g_{\rm ex}$ over $100~\mu$eV-$\mu$m$^2$ when the number of quantum wells is taken into account, most likely because those experiments were done in tiny structures in which the effect of quantum confinement played a major role.